 \compound-meter time-sig (number or pair)

 Draw a numeric time signature based on time-sig.

-time-sig can be a single number, an alist, a simple list, or a list of lists, as the following example demonstrates.
+time-sig can be a single number, a pair of numbers, a simple list, or a list of lists, as the following example demonstrates.